 This is one of my favorite reasons for growing lavender… It makes super tasty treats!
-I especially love the combination of lemon and lavender (such as this amazing looking lemon lavender loaf cake).
+I especially love the combination of lemon and lavender in Lemon Lavender Shortbread Cookies or this amazing looking lemon lavender loaf cake.
 I made a lavender whipped cream for my plum and lemon upside down cake that was to die for.
 You can also make lavender infused honey or lavender infused sugar.
 It can even be made into jams and jellies!

 Here are some other lavender treats for inspiration:

 - Lavender Bundt Cake from Homespun Seasonal Living